quixio/quix-streams/README.md

 ### Comming soon

 This library is actively in developing process.
-We have cool features planned in the [road map](https://github.com/orgs/quixai/projects/1) of the library comming soon:
+We have some features planned in the [road map](https://github.com/orgs/quixai/projects/1) of the library comming soon:

+(WIP)

-## Library architecture notes 📐
+## Library architecture notes

 ### Interoperability wrappers

 Quix Streams base library is developed in C#.
 We use Interoperability wrappers around <b>C# AoT (Ahead of Time) compiled code</b> to implement other languages support like <b>Python</b>.
 These Interop wrappers are auto-generated using a project called `InteropGenerator` included in the same repository.
 (Ahead-of-time native compilation was a feature introduced officially on .NET 7.
 Learn more [here](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/))

-You can generate this AoT compiled code + Wrappers again using the `batch scripts` provided for each platform inside the language specific client.
+You can generate these Wrappers again using the `shell scripts` provided for each platform inside the language specific client.
 For instance for Python:

 - `/PythonClient/buildwindows.bat`: Generates Python Interop wrappers for Windows platform.
-- `/PythonClient/buildlinux.bat`: Generates Python Interop wrappers for Linux platform.
+- `/PythonClient/buildlinux.sh`: Generates Python Interop wrappers for Linux platform.

-These batch scripts are compiling the C# core library as AoT compiling mode and then using the `InteropGenerator` project to generate the Interops wrappers around that.
+These scripts are compiling the C# base library and then using the `InteropGenerator` project to generate the AoT compiled version of the library and the Interops wrappers around that.
 The result is an structure like this:

 ```